Bobbi Newman is a librarian, writer, consultant, and international speaker.

 Bobbi has been speaking regularly since 2008 locally and around the world, from Iowa to Malaysia, on topics from social media to organizational innovation and change.

-She is involved in national initiatives including serving on the National Information Standards Organization committee to develop a Consensus Framework to Support Patron Privacy in Digital Library and Information Systems and the Pew Internet & American Life Project research on Libraries in the Digital Age.
+She is involved in national initiatives including past service on the National Information Standards Organization committee to develop a Consensus Framework to Support Patron Privacy in Digital Library and Information Systems and advisory committee for the Pew Internet & American Life Project research on Libraries in the Digital Age.

 Newman has served as an American Library Association (ALA) Councilor-at-Large, a member of the Office of Information Technology Policy (OITP) Advisory Committee, and a member of the OITP Digital Literacy Task Force.